Today marks the feast of St Apollonia, patron saint of dentistry, a day that might prompt you to consider taking out dental insurance.

 But there are many other players in the market.
 AXA PPP dental insurance offers both core and premium cover, advertising plans that cost as little as 33p per day.
 The policy which attracts you more may depend upon whether you’re looking for everyday dental care or cover that will cover unexpected remedial or restorative treatments, including cancer.

-Simply Health dental insurance offers four levels of cover, with costs ranging from less than £9 per month to just over £26.
+Simply Health dental insurance offers four levels of cover, with costs ranging from a little more than £9 per month to just under £28.
 Here the same kinds of benefit are offered – check-ups, dental accidents and emergencies etc. – but with limits varying in line with the premium paid.
 So the 50% cash back offered for treatment costs under Level 1 is capped at £200, whilst Level 4 cover is a more generous £800.

 BUPA dental insurance offers three tiers of cover – Dental Cover 20, Dental Cover 10 and the BUPA Dental Health Plan.
 Again this is structured so that a number of benefits feature across the board, with limits varying.
 If you’re keen to minimise your premium but maintain a good preventative regime, then the latter probably suits best.
 It’ll cover you for two check-ups and scale and polish treatments, plus unlimited clinically appropriate x-rays.
 If you need regular treatment the policy will provide a 20% discount whilst emergency dental treatment costs will be met up to an annual maximum of £1,000.